matthias-reis/carda-gatsby/content/articles/2021/02/lost-by-crippled-black-phoenix.md

 ---
 date: 2000-02-12T22:34:00+01:00
 labels:
   - Bands
-- " Review"
+  - ' Review'
   - Reviews
   - English & German
   - Crippled Black Phoenix
   - Lost
   - Tierrechte
   - Tierschutz
   - Klima- & Umweltschutz
   - vegan celebrities
   - vegan Bands
   - vegan music
   - climate change
 language: en
 slug: crippled-black-phoenix-lost-en
 typeName: Review
-title: "Lost" by Crippled Black Phoenix
+title: \"Lost\" by Crippled Black Phoenix
 subTitle: Vegan music video shows human the abyss
 seoTitle: Vegan music video by Crippled Black Phoenix shows human the abyss
 ogTitle: ''
 description: The music video for "Lost" by Crippled Black Phoenix is a definite must-see.
 This article is an urgent plea to watch it.
 Let it sink in, and then share it on the internet.
 When I first watched it, it affected me a lot.
 excerpt: The music video for "Lost" by Crippled Black Phoenix is a definite must-see.
 This article is an urgent plea to watch it.
 Let it sink in, and then share it on the internet.
 When I first watched it, it affected me a lot.
-image: "/img/lost-crippled-black-phoenix-1.jpeg"
+image: '/img/lost-crippled-black-phoenix-1.jpeg'
 copyright: ''
-ogImage: "/img/crippled-black-phoenix-lost-fb.png"
+ogImage: '/img/crippled-black-phoenix-lost-fb.png'
 focusKeyword: Crippled Black Phoenix
 advertisement: false
 affiliate: false
-languageLink: "/2021/02/crippled-black-phoenix-lost"
+languageLink: '/2021/02/crippled-black-phoenix-lost'
 ---

 **The music video that comes with the Crippled Black Phoenix song "Lost" is a statement for all human-caused suffering – put together in eight minutes.**